robgonnella/ardi/v2/docs/ardi_attach-and-watch.md

 ### Synopsis

 Compile, upload, watch board logs, and watch for sketch changes.
-Updates to .ino file will trigger automatic recompile, reupload, and restarts the board log watcher.
+Updates to the sketch file will trigger automatic recompile, reupload, and restarts the board log watcher.
 If the sketch argument matches a user defined build in ardi.json, the build values will be used for compilation, upload, and watch path

 ```
 ardi attach-and-watch [sketch|build] [flags]